📚

 Russian Revolution

-In 1915, Tsar Nicholas II left Petrograd to command the Russian forces against Germany after key losses.
+In 1915, Tsar Nicholas II left Petrograd (renamed St. Petersburg) to command the Russian forces against Germany after key losses.
 In his absence, the Russian people began protesting in the streets over government corruption and food shortages.
 (Nicholas was known for disbanding the Duma when they disagreed with his policies.
 His wife was firing elected officials in his absence.)

 Russian Civil War

-After years of fighting and over 7 million deaths, mostly civilians, the war ended in 1923 with victory for the Red Army.
-The Bolsheviks took complete control of Russia and many states along the Russian border.
-Vladimir Lenin had authority over a newly formed union of communist states that became the Soviet Union.
+Civil War broke out in late 1917 between the Red Army of the Bolsheviks and the White Army of the monarchists that sought liberal reforms.
+After years of fighting and over 7 million deaths, mostly civilians, the war ended in 1923 with the Red Army controlling Russia and many states on the Russian border.
+Vladimir Lenin was now in control of a newly formed union of communist states called the Soviet Union.

 Browse Study Guides By Unit